 Richard Entwistle - Appointed until December 2025

-Richard has lived near the Peak District for over 35 years and has been a frequent visitor to the National Park as a sightseeing visitor, a keen walker and occasional driver on the historic unsurfaced roads.
-He is very keen that all user groups have fair access to the countryside, and so has been involved with the Stanage Forum steering group representing the Green Lane Association (GLASS).
+Richard has lived near the Peak District for over 50 years and is a frequent visitor to the National Park as a sightseeing visitor, a keen walker and occasional driver on the historic unsurfaced roads.
+He is very keen that all user groups have fair access to the countryside, and his initial involvement was with the Stanage Forum steering group representing the Green Lane Association (GLASS).
 He is actively involved with the Local Access Forum's Green Lanes Sub-group.

 Clare Griffin - Appointed until October 2023